-- DO NOT touch any electrical switch, or use phones/electronic devices in the RV.

-- 2. PRESS the Test/Mute switch

-- · This temporarily silences the alarm.

-- DO NOT disconnect power.

-- 3. EVACUATE everyone from the RV.

-- · EXECUTE your Family Safety Plan.

-- 4. LEAVE the door(s) and windows OPEN.

-- 5. SHUT OFF the gas supply at the LP tank valve.

-- DO NOT start any vehicle engine or generator.

-- 6. DETERMINE & REPAIR the source of the leak.

-- 7. DO NOT RE-ENTER THE RV UNTIL THE PROBLEM IS CORRECTED.
+- DO NOT touch any electrical switch, or use phones / electronic devices in the RV. - 2.
+PRESS the Test/Mute button to temporarily silence the alarm. - 3.
+EVACUATE everyone from the RV. - DO NOT start any vehicle engine or generator. - 4.
+LEAVE the door(s) and windows OPEN. - 5.
+SHUT OFF the gas supply at the LP tank valve. - DO NOT start any vehicle engine or generator. - 6.
+DETERMINE & REPAIR the source of the leak. - 7.
+DO NOT RE-ENTER THE RV UNTIL THE PROBLEM IS CORRECTED.